kamperh/suzerospeech2019/readme.md

 Docker
 ------
 This recipe comes with Dockerfiles which can be used to build images containing all of the required dependencies.
+This recipe can be completed without using Docker, but using the image makes it easier to resolve dependencies.
 At the moment, we use a Dockerfile which is different from the Dockerfile provided as part of the challenge.
 To use our docker image you need to first:

 - Install [Docker](https://docs.docker.com/install/) and follow the [post installation